NJBIA Cannabis Panel Held with National Prohibitionist Kevin Sabet

 “There’s certainly room in our program for more competition,” O’Beirne said.
 He said there needs to be more supply, accessibility, and variety in cannabis items.

-O’Beirne said there is a fear that patients will suffer unless a lot more cannabis can be produced.
+He added that there is a fear that patients will suffer unless a lot more cannabis can be produced.

 “There is a great deal of opportunity to make money in this industry,” O’Beirne said.

 O’Beirne acknowledged there had been a great deal of suffering due to cannabis prohibition.
-He added the industry and state have an obligation to rectify that.
+He added that the industry and state have an obligation to rectify that.

 Please wait...

-Thank you for signing up!
+Thank you for sign up!